Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

 {{< image "iot/htop.webp" "HTOP" >}}

 By incorporating HTOP into your remote management toolkit, you can proactively address performance concerns, ensuring a smooth and reliable experience for your Raspberry Pi and IoT devices.

+### Monitoring Raspberry Pi's System Metrics

+To ensure optimal performance and prevent bottlenecks on your Raspberry Pi, monitoring its CPU, memory, and disk usage is crucial.
+Tools like `htop` and `psutil` provide real-time insights into resource utilization, helping you optimize resource allocation and diagnose potential issues.
+By remotely tracking these metrics, you can maintain better control over your Raspberry Pi, even if it is located far away.

+For a detailed guide on how to set up system monitoring using FastAPI and Pinggy, check out this article: [Remote System Monitoring with FastAPI and Pinggy](https://pinggy.io/blog/remote_system_monitoring_with_fastapi_and_pinggy/).
+The guide walks you through creating a FastAPI application to expose system metrics like CPU usage, memory utilization, and disk statistics, and it shows how to use Pinggy to make these metrics accessible over the internet.

+To dive into the technical details and access the complete codebase for setting up your own monitoring solution, visit the [GitHub Repository](https://github.com/AbhilashK26/Remote_system_monitoring_with_FastAPI_and_Pinggy).
+This repository provides all the necessary scripts and configurations, ensuring you can implement the solution seamlessly.

 ## Tips